Zero-dimensional $\sigma$-homogeneous spaces: Zero-dimensional homogeneous spaces of low complexity

 \section{Zero-dimensional homogeneous spaces of low complexity}

-In his thesis \cite{van_engelen_thesis}, van Engelen discovered that the behaviour of zero-dimensional homogeneous spaces changes drastically depending on whether their complexity is higher or lower than $\bD=\Delta(\mathsf{D}_\omega(\bS^0_2))$.\footnote{\,Notice that we have not quite defined what $\Delta(\mathsf{D}_\omega(\bS^0_2))$ means as a topological property (we will not need it in any of our statements or proofs).
-We hope that the reader will be satisfied with this vague indication.} While Wadge theory is the perfect tool for dealing with spaces of complexity above $\bD$, different techniques are needed for spaces of complexity below $\bD$ (and these techniques work well in the more general setting of $\bD^0_2$ spaces).
+In his thesis \cite{van_engelen_thesis}, van Engelen discovered that the behavior of zero-dimensional homogeneous spaces changes drastically depending on whether their complexity is higher or lower than $\bD=\Delta(\mathsf{D}_\omega(\bS^0_2))$.
+While Wadge theory is the perfect tool for dealing with spaces of complexity above $\bD$, different techniques are needed for spaces of complexity below $\bD$ (and these techniques work well in the more general setting of $\bD^0_2$ spaces).

 We will essentially follow the same subdivision into cases here, except that in the proof of Lemma \ref{lemma_homogeneous_clopen}, it will be convenient to use $\Diff_\omega(\bS^0_2)$ as the dividing line (this is the reason why below we will consider $\PP_\omega$ and $\XX_\omega$).
 We begin by defining a collection of relevant topological properties, taken from \cite[Definition 3.1.7]{van_engelen_thesis} (see also \cite[Lemma 3.1.4]{van_engelen_thesis}) and \cite[Definition 3.1.8]{van_engelen_thesis}.
 For convenience, we will stipulate that $\Diff_0(\bS^0_2)$ is the property of being the empty space.